-KYIV, Ukraine (AP) — At least two people were killed and three more injured after a Russian missile strike on infrastructure in Ukraine’s northeastern Kharkiv region, said Gov. Oleh Syniehubov said Saturday.
+Elsewhere in Ukraine, at least two people were killed and three more injured after a Russian missile strike on infrastructure in the country’s northeastern Kharkiv region, Gov. Oleh Syniehubov said Saturday.

-Meanwhile, Ukrainian officials confirmed that the death toll following a Russian strike Friday on the city of Mykolaiv, had risen to four.
+Ukrainian officials also confirmed that the death toll following a Russian strike Friday on the city of Mykolaiv, had risen to four.
 A child was among the victims, said the city’s mayor, Oleksandr Sienkevych.

 “Russia proves every day with its terror that ‘pressure’ is not enough,” he said.
 “This destruction of life must be stopped.
 We need new solutions to support our defenses.
 Russia must feel the power of the world.”